StenApp/io_scene_lithtech/doc/abc-v6-export-basics.md

 ![](./abc-v6-export-basics/mesh_armature_modifier.png)

 For every bone in your armature, the mesh *must* have a corresponding vertex group with the same name.
-Assign vertices you want to be affected by the bone here with a weight 1. *Never* assign multiple nodes to the same vertex, that is not supported by the format.
+Assign vertices you want to be affected by the bone here with a weight 1. *All* vertices must be assigned to a vertex group. *Never* assign multiple nodes to the same vertex, that is not supported by the format.

 Finally create an action.
 Actions start at frame 0, and must have at least 1 keyframe.
 Actions named with a "d_" prefix will not be exported, it is expected these contain vertex animation keyframes.